veeto

 Key Takeaways

-• Establishes a new pretrial diversion program allowing courts to divert eligible felony cases into rehabilitation services.
+• Establishes a new pretrial diversion program allowing courts to divert eligible felony cases into treatment programs.

-• Excludes violent crimes, domestic violence, and firearm-related offenses from diversion eligibility.
+• Excludes serious violent crimes, domestic violence, and firearm offenses from diversion eligibility.

-• Mandates dismissal of charges upon successful completion and sealing of arrest records.
+• Mandates dismissal of charges upon successful completion of the 24-month maximum diversion period.

 Get Involved